 Shannon C. King

-Shannon C. King is an associate at The Miller Law Firm where her practice currently focuses on complex commercial, class action, and multidistrict litigation.
+Shannon C. King is an associate at The Miller Law Firm where her practice currently focuses on employment law and complex commercial, class action, and multidistrict litigation.

 Ms. King received her J.D., cum laude, from Western Michigan University Cooley Law School in 2015.
 During her law school career, she made various contributions to programs geared toward underserved areas.
 In her first year, she served as the lead teaching assistant for the Council of Legal Education Opportunity (“CLEO”) College Prelaw Summer Institute – a program that provides students from diverse racial, ethnic, and socioeconomic backgrounds with the training necessary to prepare them for law school.
 Ms. King also mentored inner-city, high-school students as a team leader for the Just the Beginning Foundation, a week-long program that offers free legal training to under-served youth from disadvantaged economic backgrounds.